Updated: February 2025

-Bee venom varies in composition between different
+Bee venom varies in composition depending on bee species,

 obviously sufficient to kill another insect predator, many multiples of